hnw/jpauli.github.io/_carew/posts/2016-04-08-hashtables.md

 Remember we can't store new values in UNDEF holes, as when we iterate over the hashtable, we start from `arData[0]` to `arData[7]` in such an above example (assuming 8-slots hashtable).

 Resizing is one occasion to shrink the `arData` vector and finally fill-in those empty slots by simply reorganizing the data.
-When the hashtable is asked to gets resized, it first tries to compact itself.
-It then computes if after compaction it effectively needs to get grown, and grows if needed, doubling its size (the `arData` vector is then `realloc()`ed as twice its old size).
-If not needed, data have simply been reorganized into already-allocated slots, an algorithm we can't run at every deletion of items as it would burn CPU cycles too often for not a huge gain (you remember, that famous CPU/Memory tradeoff in programming ?)
+When the hashtable is asked to get resized, it first tries to compact itself.
+It then computes if after compaction it effectively needs to grow, and grows if needed, doubling its size (the `arData` vector is then `realloc()`ed as twice its old size).
+If not needed, data have simply been reorganized into already-allocated slots, an algorithm we can't run at every deletion of items as it would burn CPU cycles too often for not a huge gain (you remember, that famous CPU/Memory compromise in programming ?)

 This is a picture of the preceding fragmented hashtable, once it got compacted :

 ![hash_compacted](../../../img/php7-hashtables/hash_compacted.png)

-The algorithm must browse the `arData` and for every UNDEF slot, fill-in by the next slot not UNDEF.
+The algorithm must browse the `arData` and replace every UNDEF slot by the next defined value.
 Here it is , simplified :

 	Bucket *p;